 I don't think I've ever read a novel by a Korean writer - but may have to fix that since this is the second time I am reading about The Vegetarian by Han Kang in the last month or two.
-(It was on the long-list for the Man Booker International Prize earlier this year but don't think I had noted it then but may have noticed it in some news article about the short-list in April because it has made it to the short list too!)
+(It was on the long-list for the Man Booker International Prize earlier this year but I think I only noticed it when it made the short-list in April.)

-Anyways, I ran across an interview with her just now in World Literature Today (read the full interview here) and here's an interesting excerpt.
+Anyways, I ran across an interview with the author Han Kang just now in World Literature Today (read the full interview here) and here's an interesting excerpt.

 KL: I sense in your work a way of looking at words—regarding them as if they were visual images.
 In your book Huirapeo Shigan (Greek lessons, 2011) it is evident that there is a meticulous sensitivity to word choice throughout your novel.
 I’m curious about your precise relationship to language, in terms of your work.

 HK: I’ve written a book of poems that I wrote over a period of twenty years that scrutinize words—images—in this manner.
 Personally, I think of language as an extremely difficult tool to handle.
 Sometimes it seems impossible.
 Other times it succeeds in conveying what I’m trying to say, but to call it successful isn’t accurate; moreover, it’s as if I keep writing even though I know it’s going to fail, but it’s the only tool I have.
 It’s a relentless dilemma, and I think it’s something that a lot of poets experience.
 Especially in Greek Lessons, the protagonist cannot speak and writes poems instead.
 Each sentence in a language has beauty and baseness, purity and filth, truth and lies, and my novel explores that even more directly.
 When the weight of words takes over, it is challenging to even speak sometimes.
 Despite this, we have to continue to speak and write and read.